Types of trams: Progression

 In 1965, a set of two prototypes for the Munich tram was delivered.
 In the following years, series of trams were delivered (P2/3 motor cars and P2/3 trailers).
 The Czech tram type Tatra KT4 was also constructed according to this concept, and in total 1,767 were built.
-The first protype (still having the body design of the Tatra T3) was tested in Prague in 1970.
+The first prototype (still having the body design of the Tatra T3) was tested in Prague in 1970.
 Two prototypes (with the final body design) were sent to Potsdam in December 1974.

 Low-floor short-articulated tram

-The city of Bremen also had the first low-floor version (from AEG/ADtranz) in 1990, at the same time being the first fully low-foor tram.
-The protype for Bremen had standard gauge bogies, it was the city of Augsburg to receive the first version with metre gauge bogies.
+The city of Bremen also had the first low-floor version (from AEG/ADtranz) in 1990, at the same time being the first fully low-floor tram.
+The prototype for Bremen had standard gauge bogies, it was the city of Augsburg to receive the first version with metre gauge bogies.
 Munich and many other (primarily German) cities followed in later years.
 As of 2025, this concept is still in use, although no longer by the original manufacturer, but by companies such as Siemens (Avenio), Solaris, Astra and CRRC.